NISystemsEngineering/rfmx-signal-creator/README.md

 ## Currently Supported Standards

-The NI-RFmx Signal Creator features plugin support to support the different standards implemented in NI-RFmx.
+The Signal Creator features plugin support to support the different standards implemented in NI-RFmx.
 The list below contains all currently available plugins:

 - [5G NR](/Source/Plugins/NrPlugin)